JoelEmmanuelCloud/report_generator/README.md

 File Selection: Users can easily browse and select one or more CSV files using the "Browse" button.

-CSV Processing: The application reads and processes the selected CSV files using the pandas library, providing a summary of each file's contents.
+CSV Processing: The application reads and processes the selected CSV files using the pandas library, summarizing each file's contents.

 PDF Report Generation: A PDF report is generated using the ReportLab library, containing a summary of each processed CSV file.
 The report includes a table of contents with links to each file's section.